writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 On Tuesday morning we hold our Job Fair, which is a wonderful place to connect with our attendees.
+This is included in Hiring sponsorhip packages.

 Many of them are looking for jobs now or will be in the near future, so it's a great chance to talk more about your company culture and open positions.

-**Logistics**: You will be assigned a sponsor booth where you can engage with attendees and answer questions.
+**Logistics**: You will be assigned a booth where you can engage with attendees and answer questions.
 We recommend that you answer general questions in the main session and schedule follow up discussions with folks later in the day or after the conference if they have deeper interest.

-You can also offer attendees QR Code your website or a way to your job postings.
+We recommend having handouts or a QR code that links to your open job postings.

 Unconference
 ~~~~~~~~~~~~